Grading Policy

 MP: represents Making Progress and may be assigned only for developmental courses and means that the student has made significant progress but needs and deserves more time to achieve a passing grade.
 The student should re-enroll in the course in order to continue advancement to the level of competence set for the course.
 Grades may be earned following re-enrollment for developmental courses.
 The grade of MP has no value in computing grade point average.

 Pass/Fail: may be selected for a maximum of two elective courses, subject to certain restrictions, by students with at least 30 credit hours and not on academic probation.
 Courses with these grades can count toward graduation but are not used in calculating grade-point standing.
 Courses taken on a pass-fail basis shall be limited to those considered as elective in the student’s program, and such other courses or types of courses as might be specifically approved.
 Prerequisites for such courses may be ignored at the student’s own hazard.
 The student is expected to participate fully in the course and take all examinations as though the student were enrolled on a regular basis.
-Students may not change from a passfail basis nor from a regular basis to a pass-fail basis after the last date for entering an organized class.
+Students may not change from a pass/fail basis nor from a regular basis to a pass-fail basis after the last date for entering an organized class.
 Courses offered only on a pass-fail basis, remedial or developmental, or taken by special examination, shall not be included in the maximum number of elective courses which a student may take under these provisions.

 The final grades for a course shall be filed with the office of the college president (or designee) by such date as determined by the academic calendar.

-Academic Suspension (Dismissal): If a student is placed on academic probation for two consecutive terms (which is noted on the transcript as “subject to dismissal” the second time) and does not earn either a cumulative GPA or a term GPA of at least a 2.0 in the third term, the student shall be academically suspended.
-Non-enrollment has no effect on probation status.
-The president (or designee) may grant an exception based upon an individual’s case.
+If a student is placed on academic probation for two consecutive terms (which is noted on the transcript as subject to dismissal) AND does not earn either a cumulative GPA or a term GPA of at least a 2.0 in the third term, the student shall be academically suspended.
 A student on academic suspension may not enroll in courses which count toward a KCTCS degree.

 Students who have received passing grade in a parent course are not eligible to enroll in any module of that parent course.

-A student who has been readmitted after having remained out of the KCTCS colleges for a period of two or more years, and who has completed at least 12 credit hours in college-level courses with a GPA of 2.0 or better after readmission, may choose to have none of the course work attempted in the colleges prior to the interruption included in the computation of the student’s GPA.
 The calculation of the GPA after the student declares bankruptcy begins with the semester of readmission.
 A student who has elected not to count past work in the computation of his or her GPA will continue to receive credit for those courses in which credit was earned with a grade of A, B, C, D, or P prior to readmission, without including those grades in the computation of the student’s GPA.
-A student who has completed a credential and re-enrolls may not apply the academic bankruptcy rule to courses taken for the credential already completed.
-A student may only use the academic bankruptcy option once.